-Design of the architectural project for the Barroca Museum began in 2014 and featured as its core premise the reorganisation of a building located on the Barroca Estate just outside the Portuguese town of Mora.
+The design of the architectural project for the Barroca Museum began in 2014 and featured as its core premise the reorganization of a building located on the Barroca Estate just outside the Portuguese town of Mora.

 The project undertaken defined the installation of an exhibition about the history of the local council based upon hitherto unpublished photographic records that illustrate and highlight the social and economic transformations ongoing in the region ever since the early 20th century.